moisa82/moisa82/README.md

-### Olá! 👋 Eu sou Moiśes
+### Be welcome! 👋 I'm Moisés

 <!-- **Mjackie82/Mjackie82** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 Atualmente estou em busca de melhorar minha habilidades e áreas do conhecimento
-- 🌱 Estou aprendendo Javascript e UI/UX
+- 🔭 I'm always looking to improve my skills and expand my knowledge.
+- 💻 Development and challenges.
+- 🌱 Currently learning about react and javaScript.

  <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Mjackie82&layout=compact&langs_count=7&theme=dark"/>